hexaxsoftwares/houx.js/README.md

 Used in binding reactive data instance, a replacement for the asterisks binding.

+Contact  the Pixel builtin directives API for more about Pixel directives.

 PixelJs also provide way to build Custom directives on both widget and html elements